 Canon PowerShot S120 digital camera + case + battery charger

-Motorola MotoX Pure Edition unlocked smartphone w/ earbuds (yes, I have two pairs of earbuds; the Creative ones I use with my mp3 player are more comfortable, but these—which came with my old Google Nexus smartphone—have a microphone)
+Motorola MotoX Pure Edition unlocked smartphone w/ earbuds (yes, I have two pairs of earbuds; it’s more convenient to have a pair that stay with my mp3 player and a pair that I use for my phone and computer)

 Miscellaneous charging cables for all of the above (Roberto actually carries most of them)